fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

       name: source-controller
 ```

-When using managed identity on an AKS cluster, AAD Pod Identity
+When using pod-managed identity on an AKS cluster, AAD Pod Identity
 has to be used to give the `source-controller` pod access to the ACR.
 To do this, you have to install `aad-pod-identity` on your cluster, create a managed identity
 that has access to the container registry (this can also be the Kubelet identity